Bedrock-OSS/bedrock-wiki/docs/animation-controllers/entity-commands.md

 This animation controller will run the command `/say I have been summoned` as soon as the entity is summoned into the world.
 If you are confused about how this works, please review Molang, Animations, and Entity Events.

 In short, there are `states`, which can trigger events in their `on_entry` clause.
 We use queries to move between different states.
-By default, entities will be inside of the `default` state.
+By default, entities will be inside of the `default` state, unless an `initial_state` value has been defined.

 ::: warning
 Queries are re-run when the world/chunk reloads.
 This means the line `"/say I have been summoned"` will actually run each time the entity "loads" -not only when it is summoned.